 those were the early dirt-road-only days of our extensive years of four-wheel-drive camping expeditions.

 delightful hotels and mouthwatering restaurants featured (and all

 getting even better every time we visit!), our roots

-still allow us to share the peninsula's grandeur in a very personal way.
+still allow us to share the peninsula's off-the-beaten-track grandeur in a very personal way.

 And now with even more comfort in both travel and accommodations!

 again for 2015 with